-It usually becomes hectic while taking home loan especially with all the paperwork and cumbersome legal formalities involved.
-People who take home loan for the first time are unfamiliar with several loan and find themselves at a loss while dealing with bank officials and builders.
+It usually becomes hectic while taking home loans especially with all the paperwork and cumbersome legal formalities involved.
+People who take a home loan for the first time are unfamiliar with several loans and find themselves at a loss while dealing with bank officials and builders.

-As taking a loan for your dream house is a very big step and you need to be more careful regarding all the formalities related to the loan.
-People can apply for home loan online.
+Taking a loan for your dream house is a very big step and you need to be more careful regarding all the formalities related to the loan.
+People can apply for a home loan online.

-Therefore, before you take the leap, you must familiarize yourself with related terms and common practices.
+Therefore, before you leap, you must familiarize yourself with related terms and common practices.

 Terms of Home Loan

-- In 2010, Reserve Bank of India (RBI) sets a ceiling limit on home loans against the property upto 80% of the property value.
+- In 2010, the Reserve Bank of India (RBI) sets a ceiling limit on home loans against the property up to 80% of the property value.

-- The remaining amount is referred to as margin or down payment.
+- The remaining amount is referred to as a margin or down payment.

 Offer or sanction Letter

-- It is a formal confirmation form the bank stating that it has agreed to consider you as one of its loan customers but it doesn’t confirm sanction of home loan.
+- It is a formal confirmation from the bank stating that it has agreed to consider you as one of its loan customers but it doesn’t confirm the sanction of home loan.

 - The entire process needs to rework if the loan is not availed during the period of 6 months.

-- The sanction lapses and the entire process needs to be reworked if applicant approaches bank again.
+- The sanction lapses and the entire process needs to be reworked if the applicant approaches the bank again.